bimdata/javascript-api-client/docs/IfcApi.md

 ## createStoreyDeprecated

-> Storey createStoreyDeprecated(cloudPk, ifcPk, projectPk, data)
+> InlineResponse201 createStoreyDeprecated(cloudPk, ifcPk, projectPk, data)

 Create a storey of a model